-Personal Financial Literacy (626) Personal Financial Literacy - Online (626S) Introduction to Business (613) Career Internship Program (CIP) (772)
+Personal Financial Literacy (626)Introduction to Business (613)Career Internship Program (CIP) (772)

-PERSONAL FINANCIAL LITERACY - ONLINE (626S) 2.5 Credits
+PERSONAL FINANCIAL LITERACY HYBRID (626S) Prerequisite: None.

-Coming Summer 2020 Semester

-Prerequisite: None.
-Grades 11-12

-Personal Financial Literacy is a state-mandated graduation requirement for all students.
-This online option allows students to take the course with a Livingston High School business educator.
-Students who take Personal Finance (online option) should be self-motivated and independent workers.
+This online, hybrid course provides students with an opportunity to experience an independent educational environment where learning and assessment is completed in an online, self-paced classroom with the guidance of an instructor as needed.
+Students who select this course over the traditional Personal Financial Literacy option should be self-motivated, with strong time management skills.
+Students enrolled are required to be physically present at all class meetings.
+The course includes elements of student choice over time, place, or pace in their learning.
+This option will cover the same material as the traditional Personal Financial Literacy course and satisfies the state graduation requirement for financial, economic, business, and entrepreneurial literacy.
 This course focuses on the five separate strands of personal finance which include income and careers; money management, credit and debt management, planning, saving, and investing; becoming critical consumers; citizen financial responsibility; and risk management and insurance.
 This course is designed to assist students in recognizing their financial responsibilities today and those they will encounter in the future.
 Topics include developing knowledge of banking, credit, stocks, bonds, mutual funds, and real estate.
 Real-life, real-time assignments and investment challenges are examples of projects designed for this course.